sdemchenko/kyiv-table-tennis/schedule_en.md

 * 10:30 AM.
 "Orion".
 A non-ranking tournament 0-15.
 * 11:00 AM.
 "Start".
 A tournament (beginners, amateurs).
 * 11:30 AM.
 "Pokolinnia".
 A non-ranking tournament 0-100.
+  * June 30: the tournament will begin at 9:30 AM
 * 12:00 PM.
 "Pechersk".
 A ranking tournament 0-30.
 * 3:00 PM .
 "Orion".
 A kids' open tournament.
 * 4:00 PM - 8:00 PM.
 "Pechersk".
 A ladder competition.